ronitsingh1234/SmartFaceAttendance/README.md

 Description:
 This is the Face Detector module in action.
 When launched, it activates the webcam and detects faces in real-time using OpenCV.
 Once a face is detected, it automatically saves the images in a structured folder for model training.
+This shows the real-time face recognition process.
+When the face recognition module is run, it detects and identifies registered faces using the trained model.
+If a match is found, it displays the student’s name and ID on the screen and logs attendance.

 ![image alt](https://github.com/ronitsingh1234/SmartFaceAttendance/blob/main/Screenshot%202025-07-24%20131104.png?raw=true)